thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Development Best Practices/fire-tv-4k-ultra-hd.md

 The approach using the 4K Extension Library is covered in the next section.

-## Amazon 4K Extension Library {#amazonextension}
+## Amazon 4K Extension Library (Fire TV Gen 2 only) {#amazonextension}

-HDMI Mode Switch APIs in Fire TV (2nd Generation) are not available in Android Lollipop SDK.
+HDMI Mode Switch APIs in Fire TV (Gen 2) are not available in Android Lollipop SDK.
 To use them, you must use reflection.
 Amazon built the 4K Extension Library (provided in the form of source code) to demonstrate how to use the Android APIs and provide a helper class.

 <a href="https://s3.amazonaws.com/fire-tv-code-samples/4K-SupportLibrary-FireTVGen2-V-1-1.zip"><button class="feedbackButton noCrossRef">Download Amazon 4K Extension</button></a>